signaldust/bunny-jit/README.md

 you want to start building something on top of it, so we can discuss stability of interfaces (which for the time being are subject to change without notice).

+The `omena` branch is my laptop's remote and generally contains the latest and greatest and most broken code.

 ## Instructions?

 The first step is to include `src/bjit.h`.